suyogkad/freshForecast/README.md

 ## License

-This project and its codebase are intended solely for educational and academic purposes.
-Please review the [LICENSE](LICENSE) for details on its usage and redistribution.
+This project is open source and available under the [MIT License](LICENSE) (Note: You might need to add a LICENSE file).